fledge-iot/fledge/docs/processing_data.rst

 Plugin Interaction
 ~~~~~~~~~~~~~~~~~~

-There are a number of ways of interacting with the south plugin, and likewise in the north.
+There are a number of ways of interacting with the south and north plugins.
 If you hover over the plugin it will display a count of the number of readings processed by the pipeline and the distinct number of asset names observed in the pipeline.

 +-------------------+
 | |flow_southhover| |